 Step 4: Entry-Level Position

 Cyber risk analyst is a mid to high-level position in the cyber security risk analyst field.
-In order to get to that level, you need to put in the work in a lower position.
+To get to that level, you need to put in the work in a lower position.
 Cyber risk analysts often start as a system, network, or security admin for a firm or government authority before climbing the career ladder.

-Using the connections you’ve made in your internship or through your job-placement program at your university, you will likely have a few avenues to an entry-level position.
+Using the connections you’ve made in your internship or through your job-placement program at your university, you may end up with more avenues to an entry-level position.
 There are also plenty of job sites that regularly post availability for cyber security professionals.
 However, the best way to advance your career is by taking advantage of the relationships you’ve fostered to get to this point.

 Once you have the necessary experience and certification under your belt, it’s time to apply for the mid-level cyber risk analyst positions you’ve been dreaming of.
 At this point, you will likely have a direct connection in the industry to apply through.
 If not, you can use your experience as leverage in interviews with various firms or government agencies.